Master of Science in Health Services Administration

 To be advanced to candidacy, the student must have:

-- Candidacy will be granted upon completion of 20 quarter units towards the MSHSA with a minimum grade point average of 3.0 ("B");
+- Completed 20 semester units toward the MSHSA with a minimum grade point average of 3.0 ("B");

-- Submit a formal program of study of graduate coursework prepared in consultation with the MSHSA graduate coordinator;
+- Submit a formal program of study of graduate coursework prepared in consultation with the MSHSA graduate director;

-- Be recommended for advancement to candidacy by the MSHSA graduate coordinator;
+- Be recommended for advancement to candidacy by the MSHSA Graduate Director;

 Requirements for Graduation